 - the parents have made an agreement to have joint custody; or

-- the court decides that the parents have successfully exercised joint responsibility for the child before the case was filed and have the ability to communicate and plan with each other concerning what's best for the child.
+- the court decides that the parents have successfully exercised joint responsibility for the child before the case was filed and have the ability to communicate and plan with each other about what's best for the child.

 Is the court supposed to consider domestic violence when it makes a custody order?